 3. Brussels: Rue du Marché au Charbon

 In the heart of Europe, Brussels is a gay-friendly haven, with most of the LGBT places of the Belgian capital concentrated a few steps away from the Grand-Place.
 Indeed, you’re within reach of all gay life, day and night, by foot.
 Rue du Marché au Charbon is perfect for a bar crawl, since most of the gay bars in Brussels are next to one another.
-Find a place in Brussels.
+Find a gay place to stay in Brussels.

 Gay mural in Brussels © Flickr/Stéphane Paye